 Things you can try to help your sleeping habits

-Changing your sleep habits won't cure hypersomnia, but it might help you feel better.
+Changing your sleep habits may not cure hypersomnia, but it might help you feel better.

 - go to bed at the same time every night